prenda-school/design-system/README.md

 - Possibly better development feedback loop through a dedicated react component playground tool?
 - Add CNAME record for pointing \<URL TBD> to docs.
 - Re-publish to NPM under `@prenda/spark` (currently is `prenda-spark`).
+- Add github action/other mechanism for running an npm publish process if version changes in `package.json`.

 ## Install